ACTE Announces Oregon Teacher as National Award Finalist

 mzarcone@acteonline.org

-ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Shelley Kaler, Career Coach at Pell City School System in Pell City, AL as the 2025 ACTE Region II Counseling and Career Development Professional.
-This award recognizes the finest career and technical education (CTE) teachers at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.
+ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Curt Bertelsen, Director of Professional Development at Pima Joint Technical Education District in Tucson, AZ, as the 2026 ACTE Region V Lifetime Achievement and Hall of Fame Award Recipient.
+This award recognizes the finest career and technical education (CTE) educators at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.

-Kaler is one of five finalists for the 2025 national title.
+Bertelsen is one of five finalists for the 2026 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
+The event will take place on December 9, at 7:00 p.m.
+The Awards Gala is sponsored by Goodheart-Willcox, The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###